Fuselage Construction

 - Semimonocoque

-Different portions of the same fuselage may belong to either of the two classes, but most modern aircraft are considered to be of semimonocoque type construction.
+Different portions of the same fuselage may belong to either of the three classes, but most modern aircraft are considered to be of semimonocoque type construction.

 Semimonocoque Type

-To overcome the strength/weight problem of monocoque construction, a modification called semimonocoque construction was developed.
+To overcome the strength-to-weight limitations of monocoque construction, a modification known as semimonocoque construction was developed.
 It also consists of frame assemblies, bulkheads, and formers as used in the monocoque design but, additionally, the skin is reinforced by longitudinal members called longerons.
 Longerons usually extend across several frame members and help the skin support primary bending loads.
-They are typically made of aluminum alloy either of a single piece or a built-up construction.
+They are typically made of aluminum alloy and may be either a single-piece extrusion or a built-up assembly.
+The longerons are supplemented by other longitudinal members called stringers.

-Stringers are also used in the semimonocoque fuselage.
-These longitudinal members are typically more numerous and lighter in weight than the longerons.
-They come in a variety of shapes and are usually made from single piece aluminum alloy extrusions or formed aluminum.
+Stringers are typically more numerous and lighter in weight than the longerons.
+They come in a variety of shapes and are usually made from single-piece aluminum alloy extrusions or formed aluminum.
 Stringers have some rigidity but are chiefly used for giving shape and for attachment of the skin.
-Stringers and longerons together prevent tension and compression from bending the fuselage.
+Stringers and longerons work together to strengthen the fuselage and resist the tension, compression, and bending loads encountered during flight.
 [Figure 3]

 Other bracing between the longerons and stringers can also be used.
 Often referred to as web members, these additional support pieces may be installed vertically or diagonally.
 It must be noted that manufacturers use different nomenclature to describe structural members.
 For example, there is often little difference between some rings, frames, and formers.
 One manufacturer may call the same type of brace a ring or a frame.
 Manufacturer instructions and specifications for a specific aircraft are the best guides.

-The semimonocoque fuselage is constructed primarily of alloys of aluminum and magnesium, although steel and titanium are sometimes found in areas of high temperatures.
-Individually, no one of the aforementioned components is strong enough to carry the loads imposed during flight and landing.
-But, when combined, those components form a strong, rigid framework.
+The semimonocoque fuselage is constructed primarily of alloys of aluminum and magnesium, although steel and titanium are sometimes found in high-temperature areas.
+Individually, not one of the aforementioned components is strong enough to carry the loads imposed during flight and landing.
+However, when combined, those components form a strong, rigid framework.
 This is accomplished with gussets, rivets, nuts and bolts, screws, and even friction stir welding.
-A gusset is a type of connection bracket that adds strength.
+A gusset is a reinforcing plate or bracket used to strengthen structural joints.
 [Figure 4]

 The advantages of the semimonocoque fuselage are many.
 The bulkheads, frames, stringers, and longerons facilitate the design and construction of a streamlined fuselage that is both rigid and strong.
 Spreading loads among these structures and the skin means no single piece is failure critical.
-This means that a semimonocoque fuselage, because of its stressed-skin construction, may withstand considerable damage and still be strong enough to hold together.
+This means that a semimonocoque fuselage, because of its stressed-skin construction, may tolerate localized structural damage while retaining sufficient strength until repairs can be made.

 Fuselages are generally constructed in two or more sections.
 On small aircraft, they are generally made in two or three sections, while larger aircraft may be made up of as many as six sections or more before being assembled.